-What to do on Lesvos
+What to do on Lesvos island

-Start your visit at Mytilini, the main port and biggest town, and from there cross to the northeast coast to check out Molyvos and Petra.
+Start your visit at Mytilini, the main port and biggest town of Lesvos, and from there cross to the northeast coast to check out Molyvos and Petra.
 Then head west to Eressos and Sigri, to see the petrified forest, before moving south to Plomari, where the ouzo factories are, and swinging inland to the mountain village of Agiassos.
 That’s Lesvos in a nutshell but we’ve left out the beaches, the spas, birdwatching in the wetlands, the long leisurely feasts of local seafood and some of the most breathtaking views in the Aegean.

-The island’s cultural and commercial hub
+Discover the cultural and commercial hub of Lesvos

-The true capital of Lesvos and a magnet for visitors in the eastern Aegean, Mytilini displays its handsome old buildings along the waterfront with the impressive church of Agios Therapon as the centrepiece.
+The true capital of Lesvos and a magnet for visitors in the North Aegean, Mytilini displays its handsome old buildings along the waterfront with the impressive church of Agios Therapon as the centrepiece.
 All of this is crowned by the Franko-Byzantine castle rising out of pinewood on the hill behind.

-The castle town of Molyvos
+Marvel at the castle town of Molyvos

 Molyvos can rival the most beautiful medieval fortress towns in Europe, while its only peer in Greece is Monemvasia, in the Peloponnese.
 And like it, its houses grasp onto the sides of a steep rock while turning their gaze to the Mediterranean.
 The structure and layout of the town and its 13th-century Genoese castle have remained unchanged over the course of centuries.
 As you stroll up and down its alleyways, note the stone houses and the Anatolian-style mansions with their brightly coloured doors and windows and enclosed wooden balconies, as well as the elegant Turkish fountains scattered throughout.

-There are very few places in the world where you can see trees lying where they fell millions of years ago.
+One of the undoubted highlights of Lesvos and one of the very few places in the world where you can see trees lying where they fell millions of years ago.
 Take the time to visit the ‘park’, which was declared a Protected Natural Monument in 1985, and the adjacent museum, where you’ll learn about the island’s intriguing geology.

-The muse of the arts and letters
+Be introduced to the muse of the arts and letters

 Over the centuries, Lesvos has produced an astounding number of brilliant Greek intellectuals.
 Starting with Arion, Terpander, Theophrastos, Alcaeus and Sappho in antiquity, it also inspired Theophilos, novelists Ilias Venezis and Stratis Myrivilis, artist Georgios Iakovidis, art critic and publisher Teriade, and even claims Nobel laureate Odysseas Elytis as a native son.

-Hidden gems of Lesvos
+Hidden gems of Lesvos island

-Thermal springs of Eftalous
+Relaxing at the thermal springs of Eftalous

 Between the brushwood-covered rocks – geological sculptures emerging from the sea – can be found the thermal waters of Eftalous.
 The water from the spring emerges from underwater springs at a temperature of 43.6-46.5 degrees Celsius and is renowned for its therapeutic properties.

-The sacrifice of the bull
+Witnessing the sacrifice of the bull

 A pagan throwback to ancient times, this island ritual is still enacted every July in the village of Agia Paraskevi.
 A healthy bull is decorated with wreaths of flowers and finery before being sacrificed and then cooked and eaten, amid parades on horseback, dancing and feasting for three days.